 where $p(\pi_i)$ is the probability of a permutation $\pi_i$, and $H(n)$ has units of bits when the logarithm is of base $2$.
-The permutation entropy parameters $\tau$ and $n$ are used when selecting the motif size: $\tau$ is the number of time steps between two consecutive points in a uniformly sub-sampled time series, and $n$ is the permutation length or motif dimension.
-Using a set $X$ and an element of the set $x_i \in X$, we can define the vector $v_i = [x_{i}, x_{i+\tau}, x_{i+2\tau},\ldots ,x_{i+(n-1)\tau}]$, which has the permutation $\pi_i$.
+The permutation entropy parameters $\tau$ and $n$ are used when selecting the permutation size: $\tau$ is the number of time steps between two consecutive points in a uniformly sub-sampled time series, and $n$ is the permutation length or motif dimension.
+Using a real-valued data set $X$ and a measurement of the set $x_i \in X$, we can define the vector $v_i = [x_{i}, x_{i+\tau}, x_{i+2\tau},\ldots ,x_{i+(n-1)\tau}]$, which has the permutation $\pi_i$.
 To better understand the possible permutations, consider an example with third degree ($n = 3$) permutations.
 This results in six possible motifs as shown in Fig.~\ref{fig: Permutations_n6}.

 Next, to further demonstrate PE with an example, consider the sequence $X = [4, 7, 9, 10, 6, 11, 3]$ with third order permutations $n=3$ and time delay $\tau = 1$.
 The sequence can be broken down into the following permutations: two $(0, 1, 2)$ permutations, one $(1,0,2)$ permutation, and two $(1, 2, 0)$ permutations for a total of 5 permutations.
-Applying Eq.~\eqref{eq: PE} yields
+Applying Eq.~\eqref{eq:PE} yields

 The permutation distribution can be visually understood by illustrating the probabilities of each permutation as separate bins.
-To accomplish this, Fig.~\ref{fig: PE_Motif_Bar_Example} was created by taking the same series $X$ (Fig.~\ref{fig: PE_Motif_Bar_Example}~a) and placing the abundance of each permutation into its respective bin (Fig.~\ref{fig: PE_Motif_Bar_Example}~b).
+To accomplish this, Fig.~\ref{fig: PE_Motif_Bar_Example} was created by taking the same series $X$ (Fig.~\ref{fig: PE_Motif_Bar_Example}a) and placing the abundance of each permutation into its respective bin (Fig.~\ref{fig: PE_Motif_Bar_Example}b).

 PE is at a maximum when all $n!$ possible permutations are evenly distributed or, equivalently, when the permutations are equiprobable with $p(\pi_i) = p(\pi_{1}), p(\pi_{2}),\ldots, p(\pi_{n!}) = \frac{1}{n!}$.
 From this, the maximum permutation entropy $H_{\rm max}$ is quantified as